Calgary East

-Calgary East is a federal electoral district in Alberta, Canada, that was represented in the House of Commons of Canada from 1917 to 1953, 1979 to 1988, 1997 to 2015, and since 2025.
-It was a lower income urban riding in Calgary, with a sizable visible minority population.
+Calgary East (Calgary-Est) is a federal electoral district in Alberta, Canada, that was represented in the House of Commons of Canada from 1917 to 1953, 1979 to 1988, 1997 to 2015, and since 2025.
+It has always been a lower-income urban riding in Calgary, with a sizable visible minority population.

 Following the 2022 Canadian federal electoral redistribution, this riding was restored upon the call of the 2025 Canadian federal election.
-It will be created out of Calgary Forest Lawn south of 16 Ave NE plus part of Vista Heights, and part of Calgary Shepard north of a line following 130 Ave SE to 52 St SE to Glenmore Trail.
+It was created out of Calgary Forest Lawn south of 16 Ave NE plus part of Vista Heights, and part of Calgary Shepard north of a line following 130 Ave SE to 52 St SE to Glenmore Trail.